RazviOverflow/razvioverflow.github.io/_247ctf/hidden-flag-function-parameters.md

 So, the exploit consists in overwriting the return address of `chall` function with the address of `flag` and continue writing data in the stack in such a way that the parameters of `flag` are set according to the previous image.

 **<yellow>However</yellow>**, this one is a bit tricky and we must manually configure the stack.
 Bear in mind that in a <green>legit</green> execution, before *calling* a function, there is a `call` instruction.
-[CALL](https://stackoverflow.com/questions/7060970/substitutes-for-x86-assembly-call-instruction) instructions modifies the stack pointer (`ESP` register) given it pushes the address to return to.
+[CALL](https://stackoverflow.com/questions/7060970/substitutes-for-x86-assembly-call-instruction) instruction modifies the stack pointer (`ESP` register) given it pushes the address to return to.
 Since we're hacking our way to call `flag`, there will be no `call` instruction.
 Additionally, functions are preceded by the [prologue](https://stackoverflow.com/a/14765429) and succeeded by the [epilogue](https://stackoverflow.com/a/14765429).
 The prologues and epilogues will still happen, but the absence of `call` slightly modifies the stack template/setting we must achieve.

-Before reasoning about the exploit and the payload, **there is one more thing to note**.
+Before reasoning about the exploit and the payload, **<yellow>there is one more thing to note</yellow>**.
 The register `ebx` is crucial.
 It is used throughout the whole program to reference parameters that are constant (hardcoded) and passed to other functions like `fopen`.

 <p align="center">
 	<img src="/images/247ctf/pwnable/hidden_flag_function_parameters/use_of_ebx.png">